 In the program's first event, 25 people, both men and women, attended the two hour program.
 Of these attendees, 21 had skin cancer screenings, 22 had lab work done, and seven FITs were given out.
 Four tests have been returned to date, and all were negative.

 Throughout the year, the Community Outreach Program works with community partners to distribute free fecal immunochemical tests (FIT) to those in need of colon cancer testing.
 Our program works with Markey-affiliated hospitals, community hospitals and health educators to get the kits into the hands of people who need them.
-Since the program was started in November 2015, Markey has provided 3,215 kits.
-Of the 988 kits that were returned, 176 were positive while 812 were negative.
-Once a kit is positive, our program's partners and patient navigators contact the person by phone and letter to arrange a follow-up appointment.
+Since the program was started in November 2015, Markey has provided 4,059 kits.
+If a kit is returned positive, our program's partners and patient navigators contact the person by phone and letter to arrange a follow-up appointment.